-Whatever, though, the shortcomings of Canonical literature with respect to High Finance may be, there is no doubt that Charles Swann Jr was a much more value-adding contributor to financial and economic growth than Mr. Bateman was.
-And that assertion of ours is true even if Mr. Swann himself may eventually have become just as disenchanted with the mediocrity of his Rothschild/Upper Class peers as Mr. Bateman became after experiencing the cynical cruelty of his ‘Liar’s Poker’ (ML) investment bank bosses.
+Whatever, though, the shortcomings of Canonical literature with respect to High Finance may be, there is little doubt in our mind that Charles Swann Jr was a much more value-adding contributor to financial and economic growth than Mr. Bateman was.
+And that assertion of ours is true even if Mr. Swann himself may eventually have become just as disenchanted with the mediocrity of his Rothschild/Upper Class peers as Mr. Bateman became, perhaps, after experiencing the cynical cruelty of his ‘Liar’s Poker’ (ML) investment bank bosses.
 At least, Charles never lost his belief in the merit of human decency and intellectual/artistic curiosity and thereby avoided the decline into violence and destruction, Mr. Bateman ultimately suffered.
 Whether it is Charles’ erudition, his near-aristocratic sense of identity and/or his financial independence that is to be invoked as the overriding explanation for his moral resilience in the face of an increasingly vulgar capitalist reality (for the latter see also the Balbec chapter in À l’ombre des jeunes filles en fleurs) remains to be seen.
 The “Du Côté de chez Swann” – Proust, after all, is only at the beginning of uncovering that new emerging bourgeois vulgarity.